 Clinical trials are performed to study how helpful and safe certain tests and treatments are.
 For more information, please call Vanguard Gastroenterology today or book an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 The Clinical Trials Division of Vanguard Medical Group has extensive experience in successfully conducting a wide range of clinical research trials.
 We practice at our Kips Bay Office which is centrally located in mid-town Manhattan.
 The Clinical Trials Division operates within Vanguard’s active multi-specialty practice, and provides our patients with early access to breakthroughs in medical technologies, treatments and pharmaceuticals.
 Clinical trials are performed to study how helpful and safe certain tests and treatments are.
 When most people hear the phrase clinical trial, they know it involves testing, but what does it actually mean?

 A clinical trial is a type of research that evaluates a treatment or test for its affects.
 These types of studies are carefully designed and reviewed to give the best form of treatment to the public.
 Meaning, having these types of trials is very important for all of our health care.
 When a clinical trial for a product or service is effective, you may very well use it in the future.
 Having this type of system in medicine prevents us from using a test or treatment that could cause immediate or long-term harm.
 A principal investigator leads the trial by designing it and choosing the research team.
 This is a carefully organized process with many rules and regulations that must be followed.
 Clinical trials are used for: